opencog/learn/stream/README.md

 don't "read a text file" and "try to understand it" by trying to "imagine what it does in your head".
 Code held graphical form is already in graphically sturcutred form.
 You can just run QueryLink over it.
-If youy want to overlay it with equivalent pseudocode, you can also do that; its all in the AtomSpace, as graphs.
+If you want to overlay it with equivalent pseudocode, you can also do that; its all in the AtomSpace, as graphs.

+This directory contains (will contain) quasi-architected code, written mostly by Claude, with as much supervision as I have patience for, with the hope that it can supplant the earlier batch-processing code, while remaining true to the idea of explorig neuro-symbolic learning.